Easy Homemade FUNFETTI® Cake with Vanilla Buttercream

 Can I Substitute the Buttermilk?

 Get your hands on real buttermilk, if possible.
 Otherwise, you can make a buttermilk substitute in a couple of minutes.
-You can also use powdered buttermilk, which has a long shelf life and comes in handy for recipes like this funfetti birthday cake.
+You can also use powdered buttermilk, which has a long shelf life and comes in handy for recipes like this funfetti cake.

 What Kind of Sprinkles Are Best for Funfetti Cake?